scoskey/m0037/notes.md

 *Proof*: Suppose there exists a theory $T$ such that the models of $T$ are exactly the well-orders.
 Expand the language with new constant symbols $c_n$ for $n\in\omega$.
 Let $\sigma_n$ be the sentence which says that $c_n<\ldots<c_0$.
 Let $T'$ be the theory $T\cup\set{\sigma_n:n\in\omega}$.
 Then any finite subset $T_0\subset T'$ is consistent.
 Indeed, if $N$ is the largest number such that $\sigma_N$ occurs in $T_0$, then the structure $(\omega,<)$ together with a decreasing sequence of interpretations of $c_0,\ldots,c_n$ is a model of $T_0$.
 It follows from the compactness theorem that $T'$ is consistent and hence has a model.
 But any model of $T'$ is ill-founded, because the interpretations of the $c_n$ form an infinite decreasing sequence.
 Hence we have shown that there is an ill-founded model of $T$, a contradiction. $\blacksquare$

+Before beginning the next series of results, we need a brief refresher on cardinality in set theory, which we will present in the lectures.

-Recall we have shown that theories with arbitrarily large finite models have infinite models.
+We have shown that theories with arbitrarily large finite models have infinite models.
 It is natural to ask what cardinalities will occur.
-Our final corollary addresses this question with the most generous possible answer.
+The next result addresses this question with the most generous possible answer.

 **Lowenheim–Skolem Theorem** Suppose $T$ is a theory in a language $\mathcal L$ and $T$ has an infinite model.
 Then for any cardinal $\kappa\geq\vert\mathcal L\vert\cdot\aleph_0$, $T$ has a model of cardinality $\kappa$.